Falling Up (band): Captiva and Fangs! (2007–09)

-Falling Up's fourth studio album, Fangs, was released March 24, 2009.
-According to their MySpace page, Fangs was to be their "heaviest album yet", something which was often disputed in the post-release period.
-It was also said that the album would be "more of an arrangement than just a record that is put together randomly", as well as that it "[would] not have 14 great songs in entirety, but just intriguing moments and sections."
-One of the song titles, "Lotus and Languorous" was released early.
+Falling Up's fourth studio album, Fangs!, was released March 24, 2009.
+According to their MySpace page, Fangs! was to be their "heaviest album yet", something which was often disputed in the post-release period.
+It was also said that the album would be "more of an arrangement than just a record that is put together randomly" and that it "[would] not have 14 great songs in entirety, but just intriguing moments and sections".
+One of the song titles, "Lotus and Languorous", was released early.

 According to BEC Recordings and Falling Up's Myspace, Falling Up headlined the Fangs! tour in late April early May 2009 with Tooth and Nail artist Ruth and Portland indie/rock artist Archeology.
 Unlike past tours, the venues on this tour were strictly secular.

 Side projects and hiatus (2009–10)

-After the release of Fangs!, band members Jessy Ribordy and Josh Shroy started a side project under the name The River Empires, who created an album "Epilogue" with the help of The Dear Hunter's Casey Crescenzo, as well as a handful of other musicians.
-Jessy Ribordy also began working on a solo project, The Gloomcatcher, releasing its first album, Slow Chorale.
+After the release of Fangs!, band members Jessy Ribordy and Josh Shroy started a side project under the name The River Empires, which created an album Epilogue with the help of The Dear Hunter's Casey Crescenzo and a handful of other musicians.
+Ribordy also began working on a solo project, Gloomcatcher, releasing its first album, Slow Chorale.
 The debut albums from both projects were released on April 6, 2010.

-On January 20, 2010 lead vocalist Jessy Ribordy announced that Falling Up was "taking a permanent break", and their final show would be held at the Parachute Music Festival on January 29.
+On January 20, 2010, Ribordy announced that Falling Up was "taking a permanent break" and that their final show would be held at the Parachute Music Festival on January 29.